 Public Resource Series Number Eight, August 2003

 - 1997 Texas ADR Legislative Report

 Public Resource Series Number Two, June 1997

-Containing analysis of the Governmental Dispute Resolution Act, The Negotiated Rulemaking Act and other ADR legislation passed by the 75th Legislature.
+Containing analysis of the Governmental Dispute Resolution Act, The Negotiated Rulemaking Act and other ADR legislation.

 Reports on the Implementation of the Children's Justice Act Mediation Pilot Projects

 The Center assisted the Texas Department of Protective and Regulatory Services in developing a plan to increase the use of mediation in Child Protective Services cases statewide.
 The Children's Justice Act Project awarded federal funds to the State of Texas to explore the use of mediation to resolve Child Protective Services cases more expeditiously, to protect the integrity of the foster care delivery system, and to meet the goals of family reunification and child safety.
 The Center's annual reports continue to find a high rate of satisfaction among the mediation participants, including parents and their legal counsel, the child's attorney and/or guardians ad litem, prosecutors, CASA volunteers, and CPS case workers and their attorney.

 - Representing Parents in Child Abuse and Neglect Cases: A Manual for Attorneys, Carol Nasworthy and Tracy Tarver, Austin, TX - Prepared for the Department of Family and Protective Services.
 This manual covers topics such as: overview of child protection litigation, legal definitions of child abuse and neglect, ethics and duties of the parent's attorney, discovery and special considerations, mediation and settlement, trial, and working with DFPS.